2007 Volvo C70

 The styling is brilliant, with elegant coupe lines, and the retractable hardtop is an engineering masterpiece.
 The cabin features comfortable seats, the latest in Volvo interior styling and fabrics, and a clever cubby behind the center dash.

-Everything revolves around the roof, developed in Italy by Pininfarina, under Kinsey.
-It had to clearly be a coupe roofline, and it is the most handsome of coupes, with a solid upward sweeping A-pillar and delicately thin and downward sweeping C-pillar.
+Walk AroundThe styling of the C70 revolves around the roof, developed in Italy by Pininfarina.
+Its roofline is that of a coupe, and it is the most handsome of coupes, with a solid upward sweeping A-pillar and delicately thin and downward sweeping C-pillar.
 Stand close enough, and you can spot the two seams that enable the roof to stack into thirds and drop into the trunk, but otherwise there's not a hint of compromise in the graceful roofline.

 The roof lands on the rear deck at a point higher than it takes off from the hood, because of the rear wedge and elevated rear sills for safety.
 A soft ridge at the beltline carries all the way from headlight to taillight, accentuating the wedge, which is conspicuous but not bulky; the C70 was not given a fat butt in order to fit the roof under its skirt.

-The rest of the styling changes are subtle but striking.
-When viewed from the front three-quarter angle, it's clear how short and smooth the hood and nose are, and how aerodynamic the package.
+When viewed from the front three-quarter angle, it's clear how short and smooth the hood and nose are, and how aerodynamic the package truly is.
 When you pay attention to the lines, the brilliant job by John Kinsey hits home.
-Five full inches have been removed from the nose, and the edges have been softened, resulting in a two-inch narrowing of the front shoulders, despite an increased overall width.
+Five full inches have been removed from the nose of the previous generation C70, and the edges have been softened, resulting in a two-inch narrowing of the front shoulders, despite an increased overall width.

 Unlike Audi, which seems to be following the Dodge Ram in-your-face school of design, the grille of the C70 is smaller and quieter.
 The headlamps gently lean inward toward the grille, as the foglamps under the headlamps surround the opening in the smooth fascia/bumper.
 The hoodline tapers elegantly down to the bottom of the fascia, inches above the road.
 The effect of the lower three openings is like a reflection of the headlamps and grille, in a pond.
 Surprisingly, or maybe not, the shape of the C70 was dictated more by aerodynamics than styling.